GMOD/mimosa/README.md

     ./Build --installdeps # install necessary dependencies
     ./Build

+## How do I run the Mimosa test suite ?

+After you have run the command

+    perl Build.PL

+you can either type:

+    ./Build test

+or use prove:

+    prove -Ilib -rv t/

+to run the Mimosa test suite.

 ## How do I start Mimosa ?

 To start Mimosa on the default port of 3000 :